 Latrobe Valley Aero Club has maintained a policy since its inception of not paying for advertising.
 Our club has grown to its current size on word of mouth and personal recommendations alone.
 That’s why you won’t see us in the “glossy” magazines.

-Without any doubt, our Personnel is the single biggest asset the aero club has.
+Without any doubt, our Personnel is the single biggest asset the Aero Club has.
 Of the Pilots employed by Latrobe Valley Aero Club, we maintain an Industry-leading instructor ratio ensuring that at least half of our staff are the more experienced Grade One Instructors.
 In fact, the average experience of our Instructors is over 3000 hours.
 We have high expectations for our instructors and they meet those standards.
-With most of our customers commencing at other organisations before transferring to Latrobe Valley Aero Club we are well placed to obtain feedback, I know we do a good job.
+With most of our customers commencing at other organisations before transferring to Latrobe Valley Aero Club we are well placed to obtain feedback.

 Payment can be made at the front desk after completion of your flight.
 Another option is the Internet Banking Transfer.
 Latrobe Valley Aero Club does not accept Diners or AMEX.

-For students flying intensively, rather than the cumbersome procedure of paying for each flight, you can run on Weekly accounts.
+For students flying intensively, rather than the cumbersome procedure of paying for each flight, you can run on weekly accounts, or put credit on your account.
 Simply contact us to discuss your request.

 As Flight Training is predominantly conducted on a one to one basis, you don’t have to wait for a course to commence.
 In fact, you are generally able to commence at any time throughout the year.
 Our theory courses run throughout the year and this ensures that a theory course will be available at a suitable time in your training.
-Generally, students can commence within one week of making their decision, although Students from overseas should allow time for the Visa issue and associated paperwork, which our International Student Manager will assist you with.
+Generally, students can commence within one week of making their decision.

-The more frequently you fly the safer you will be, the quicker you will learn & as a bonus, the more you will save.
-Bear in mind you are paying about $6.00 per minute in an aeroplane.
+The more frequently you fly the safer you will be, the quicker you will learn and as a bonus, the more you will save.
 By flying regularly, you will minimise the time spent on revision on each lesson.
 Generally, you should aim to fly at least once a week to get the most from your training, and ideally more frequently.

 An interesting question.
 A diverse range of people are attracted to aviation and are successful in this industry.